vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/thurstone_mosteller_full/index.rst

       :return: A list of odds of each team winning.

-   .. py:method:: rate(teams, ranks = None, scores = None, tau = None, limit_sigma = None)
+   .. py:method:: rate(teams, ranks = None, scores = None, weights = None, tau = None, limit_sigma = None)

       Calculate the new ratings based on the given teams and parameters.

       :param teams: A list of teams where each team is a list of :class:`ThurstoneMostellerFullRating` objects.

-      :param ranks: A list of Decimals where the lower values represent winners.
+      :param ranks: A list of floats where the lower values represent winners.

-      :param scores: A list of Decimals where higher values represent winners.
+      :param scores: A list of floats where higher values represent winners.

+      :param weights: A list of lists of floats, where each inner list represents the contribution of each player to the team's performance.

       :param tau: Additive dynamics parameter that prevents sigma from getting too small to increase rating change volatility.